Natolin Palace and Park Complex: Park and palace

 The paintings inside the palace were replaced with stuccos by Wirgiliusz Bauman.
-Significant changes were also applied to the surrounding park, which was converted from a typical classicist French park into a picturesque and then-popular landscape park.
+Significant changes were applied to the surrounding park, which was converted from a typical classicist French park into a picturesque and then-popular landscape park.
 The park was also extended to include some romantic buildings and sculptures such as the Holendernia built between 1812 and 1814 by Aigner or two guard houses, modelled after medieval castles, built in 1832.
 The palace itself was also extended to include buildings that made it a full-time residence rather than a summer resort.
 Among the buildings added were the stables, a residential annex and a coach house.
-A small Gothic Revival chapel was also built opposite the Holendernia and a newly built monument modelled after the so-called Neron's Sarcophagus and Jean-Jacques Rousseau's tomb in Paris.
+A small Gothic Revival chapel was also built opposite the Holendernia and a newly built monument modelled after Jean-Jacques Rousseau's tomb in Paris.

-The Alexander Potocki's death ended the splendid period of developments of Natolin.
+Alexander Potocki's death ended the splendid period of developments of Natolin.
 The next administrators of estate, son August and the daughter-in-law Alexandra did not maintain the property so Natolin began to fall into decline.
 The palace and park were used only occasionally, mainly as temporary accommodation for owners' relatives.

-In the first half of the 20th century Natolin passed to the Branicki family.
+In the first half of the 20th century, Natolin passed to the Branicki family.
 During World War II Natolin suffered further.
 At time of Warsaw Uprising it underwent an almost total destruction.
-In 1945 Natolin was nationalized and given to the National Museum in Warsaw, later becoming the residence of President of Polish Republic.
+In 1945, Natolin was nationalized and given to the National Museum in Warsaw, later becoming the residence of President of Polish Republic.
 In 1991, decision was made to locate a branch of the College of Europe Natolin.
 As a result, funds became available to gradually restore the park and the palace.
-In the same year a part of the park (nearly 1 km^{2}) was declared a nature reserve.
-Since 1994 it is the site of one of the two College of Europe campuses.
+In the same year, a part of the park (nearly 1 km^{2}) was declared a nature reserve.
+Since 1994, it is the site of one of the two College of Europe campuses.